Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 No migration work is needed here.

 #### *(documentation)* improvements
 Descriptions of attributes were altered.
-More examples were added (both for old nd new features).
+More examples were added (both for old and new features).

 ## v0.86.0 ➞ v0.87.0
 ### snowflake_database resource changes